fewtarius/SimpleDeckyTDP/README.md

 ### Desktop App

-[SimpleDeckyTDP-Desktop App](https://github.com/aarron-lee/SimpleDeckyTDP-Desktop) - Desktop port of SimpleDeckyTDP
+[SimpleDeckyTDP-Desktop App](https://github.com/fewtarius/SimpleDeckyTDP-Desktop) - Desktop port of SimpleDeckyTDP

-Intel support is still a work in progress for the Desktop app

 - Note: the Desktop app does not have full feature parity with the Decky Plugin.
 Certain features cannot be implemented yet, such as:
   - per-game profiles